Musician Physiotherapy

 Step 4: Short & Long-Term Management Planning

-We establish clear short- and long-term plans to support recovery, manage playing load, and reduce the risk of recurrence.
+We create short- and long-term plans to support recovery, manage playing load, and reduce the risk of music-related injury recurrence.

 Step 5: Ongoing Support & Collaborative Care

-Where appropriate, we liaise with teachers, coaches, or local specialist consultants to ensure a coordinated and seamless musician physiotherapy and rehabilitation process.
+Where suitable, we liaise with professionals, including teachers, coaches, and specialists, to ensure a coordinated physiotherapy and rehabilitation process for musicians.

 What Our Clients Say